bombaywalla/pca-example/README.md

 # pca-example

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library using PCA as an excuse to learn/demo oz, plotly, neanderthal, and core.matrix.

 ## Usage

-FIXME
+Look at the comment at the end of core.clj.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Dorab Patel

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT license.
+See LICENSE for details.